prometheusresearch-archive/react-stylesheet/README.md

 ## Motivation

-Define a convention for styling composite React components which is agnostic to underlying DOM element styling mechanism (CSS classes or inline styles, CSS in JS or traditional stylesheets).
+Define a convention for styling composite React components which is agnostic to the underlying DOM element styling mechanism (CSS classes or inline styles, CSS in JS or traditional stylesheets).